29-05-18 // BOARD CONTRIBUTES TO 3-VOLUME PUBLICATION “ARCHITECTURAL ELEMENT”

 Rosa Luxemburg Foundation on pages 48-49 of Volume 2 on stairs

-… the entire interview will be published in Writings soon.
+… the entire interview can be read in Writings.